 Which are the Best Greek Islands to Visit in September?

-If you prefer more quiet and authentic Greek islands then you can go to the Cyclades islands like Folegandros or Amorgos.
-Other amazing Greek islands in September are nearby Athens are the Argo Saronic islands of Hydra, Spetses, or Poros.
+If you prefer quiet and authentic Greek islands, you can go to the Cyclades islands like Folegandros or Amorgos.
+Other amazing Greek islands in September near Athens are the Argo Saronic islands of Hydra, Spetses, and Poros.

-For islands further from Athens, you can choose the Ionian islands (Corfu or Lefkada) or Sporades (Mamma Mia Skopelos).
+For islands farther from Athens, you can choose the Ionian islands (Corfu or Lefkada) or Sporades islands such as Skopelos, one of the locations of the famous musical Mamma Mia.

-To get to the islands, you can book your ferry tickets with FerryScanner or FerryHopper, the best prices in the market with no hidden fees.
+To get to the islands, you can book your ferry tickets with FerryScanner at the best prices in the market with no hidden fees.

 What to Do in Mainland Greece in September